Student at Drexel University

 How has AWIS helped you professionally and/or personally?

-I am still very new to AWIS, having joined only a month ago, but I have already had the opportunity to meet some great women in science at an event of theirs.
+I have had the opportunity to meet some great women in science.
 Ellie Cantor from the AWIS Philadelphia Chapter spoke for one of my classes at Drexel and recommend I join.
 We recently had a speed networking event at the University of Sciences, in Philadelphia, where I met women in industry, academia, and other students from all areas of STEM.
 It was a fun night where I was able to network and gain confidence in my future in a STEM career.